symbuzzer/MIUI-Launcher-4-POCO-Magisk-Module/README.md

 Patch for using MIUI Launcher on POCO devices
 Also adds Basic Mode feature

 !!!
-It is only for POCO devices !!!
+It is only for POCO devices with MIUI 12 and 13 !!!
+!!!
+It causes bootloop on MIUI 14 !!!

 HOW TO INSTALL:
 -Uninstall Poco Launcher update from Settings > Applications > Manage applications if exists